ZacharyChim/atzack/content/posts/2020-08-30--guitar-minor-chords/index.md

 ##Daily Guitar Practice 8 Minor Chords

-Today I'm continue with minor chords: Am, Dm, and Em.
+Today I'm going to continue with minor chords: Am, Dm, and Em.
 And the song: A Girl Like You by Edwyn Collins.

 1. Warm up
    * Finger stretch.